Superrehtard/old_diaspora_wiki/Interface-ideas.md

 **Tobias28:** Good call!
 I totally agree with you.
 Picking the thumbs by activity is not the right criteria.
 Randomly (nice for coming across people who i haven't been in contact with for a while) or alphabetically (makes it searchable easier) seem to be better.
 Thanks for feedback!

+**Timeroot:** As far as I know, websites such as Facebook log interactions between users, in order to find out whom you are most connected too.
+Obviously logging everything like this can have privacy implications, and would be a lot of extra work.
+(Although the first problem could be dealt with by adding some setting to turn logging on/off).
+Just a [difficult] idea.

 **Fresno State interface (in development)**
 Visual tag project.
 Ability to link to pages (like peoples profiles) to tags on a picture.
 [[http://diasporatest.com/index.php/Fresno_State_Team]]